 The following tactical analysis is from Zach Wu, who’s not a Sailors fan, but we just thought it would be good for someone without rose-tinted glasses to analyse the tactics of our games.
 We hope to make this a regular column so that we can better appreciate what is going on in our games from a tactical perspective.

-It was the best attack against the best defence, and oh my, was it a memorable match indeed.
+It was the best attack against the best defence, and my oh my, was it a memorable match indeed.

 Tampines’ approach